 All houses are open for fall break.
 You do not need to apply to stay in housing during fall break.

-All houses, including Friedman Apartments, will close for a 14-day period between late December and early January (December 21, 2019–January 5, 2020).
+All houses, including Friedman Apartments, will close for a 14-day period between late December and early January (December 18, 2021–January 2, 2022).
 Winter break housing is only available to you if your permanent address is an address outside of the United States.
 International students can find more information on the Office of International Students and Scholars website.

 All houses remain open during spring break, except Tyler House.
-Please open up the break housing grid (above) to confirm which houses will be open for spring 2019.
+Please open up the break housing grid (above) to confirm which houses will be open for spring break.
 If your house is not open and you need to stay during the break, you will need to make arrangements with friends or other students in those houses that will be open, so you can stay in their rooms and obtain their keys.

 |150 Elm Street||Yes||Yes||Yes||No|